KaiJun1314/AIPM-Facial-Recognition-System/PMP_PLAN/C-PROJECT_IMPLEMENTATION.md

 # PROJECT OVERVIEW

-## C. IMPLEMENTING THE PROJECT PLAN
+## C. IMPLEMENTING THE PROJECT PLANNING
 ### Deliverables:
 #### Hardware Requirement:
 Laptop which consists of intel core i5 8th Gen and 12GB RAM is used to conduct the project.